 Paying for college was problematic even before COVID-19.
 Nevertheless, the outbreak has introduced new matters into the issue of college affordability.
 You may have lost an onsite work-study position.
 Additionally, your parents may have had to use some of your college fund to cover expenses brought on by the coronavirus pandemic.

-If you are struggling to pay for college due to COVID-19, all hope is not lost.
+If you are struggling to pay for online colleges for military due to COVID-19, all hope is not lost.
 There are steps you can take to still pay for college:

 Create A Budget